mimbrown/yaxscript/README.md

 Unlike reactivity, there's not much consensus on the best practices for styling.
 Some people love frameworks like Tailwind, others hate it.
+Most frameworks support some kind of scoped styling, but there's doubts about the ability of scoped styles to scale in large projects.
 YaxScript does not aim (or pretend to be able) to solve this debate, but it's too important to just punt.
-The way forward, I believe, is to provide a Yaxscript-native way to write styles for your components, just like JSX provided a native way to author HTML, while leaving the specific output and application of those styles to the compiler.
+The way forward, I believe, is to provide a YaxScript-native way to write styles for your components, just like JSX provided a native way to author HTML, while leaving the specific output and application of those styles to the compiler.

 Principles:
 * It would be a mistake to adopt a bespoke styling language like Tailwind.